What is a GEO Score? How to Measure Your AI Search Visibility

 The scoring considers passage length and context:

 For example, "According to Acme Analytics, companies using their platform see a 34% improvement in data accuracy" scores higher than "Source: acme.com" at the bottom of a response.
-The first gives the user a reason to click.
+The first gives the user a reason to click and a substantive understanding of what you offer.
 The second is barely visible.

 4. Citation Density (15 points)